Fields of Study - Athletic Training

 Because athletic trainers can be found in a variety of settings, individuals interested in pursuing this field of study may want to gain work experience that involves sport and movement activities, summer sports camps, sports medicine/physical therapy clinics, hospitals, and physician offices.

-High school courses in the areas of biology, chemistry, physics, sport, fitness, first aid, and CPR are useful to complete in preparation for studying athletic training.
+High school courses including career technical education programs in the areas of biology, chemistry, physics, sport, fitness, first aid, and CPR are useful to complete in preparation for studying athletic training.
 Volunteering in the school athletic training room, at local hospitals or sports medicine clinics is valuable.